Two videos show the

 -

-Cut using hack saw or chop saw with a metal blade the 7/8 in.
+Cut using hack saw or chop saw with a metal cutting blade the 7/8 in.
 (22.2 mm)

 square steel tube to length (18 in. or 45.2 mm)